saurabhs051/DSA/Graph/01 Traversal/README.md

 ### 1.2 Breadth-First Search (BFS)
 - **Uses a queue with a visited vector**
 - **Steps:**
-  1. **Result Management**:
+  1. **Result Vector**:
-     - Add to the result when popping from the queue.
+     - Process / Add to the result when popping from the queue.
   2. **Visited Vector**:
      - Update when inserting a node into the queue.
      - Ensure the node is not visited before traversing its neighbors.